MurmurationsNetwork/MurmurationsDocumentation/docs/faqs/general.md

 The Murmurations protocol, which we also just call Murmurations, is a standardised, open source set of rules designed to enable decentralised, interoperable data sharing and aggregation.
 Murmurations uses existing standards such as [JSON Schema](https://json-schema.org/) to help people, projects and organisations discover each other and share data across platforms and between networks.
 The ultimate aim of Murmurations is to facilitate collaboration at scale by enabling interoperable data sharing across platforms and between networks, all while providing individuals and other data creators control over their data.

-## How is Murmurations "privacy-focused" as described in your tagline?

-Murmurations' tagline is "a privacy-focused distributed data sharing protocol".
+## How will Murmurations handle data privacy and enable individuals to control the use of their data?

 We are still developing the software that implements the protocol, so some of the privacy features have not been built, but they have been described in the [Murmurations White Paper](https://murmurations.network/wp-content/uploads/2024/04/Murmurations-White-Paper-v1.0.pdf) (see the section on data privacy), namely:

 - Obfuscated URLs of JSON profiles
 - Access controls (authentication) on indexes
-- Encryption of select data fields
+- Encryption of select data fields by data owners

 As we work on these privacy features, we will add them to our [Road Map](https://github.com/orgs/MurmurationsNetwork/projects/7).